rahildevops/vagrantFile/readme.txt

 3. Copy all the software to the folder D:\binaries\software\platform

-4. cp /d/vm/vagrant/files-Needed/* /d/binaries/software/platform/

-5. cp -r /d/vm/vagrant/ig-config /d/binaries/software/platform/

-6. mkdir /d/VM/vagrant-config and add it you environment variable
+6. mkdir /d/VM/vagrant-config and add it you environment variable VAGRANT_HOME=/d/VM/vagrant-config

 6. mkdir /d/VM/Vamware and update in your VM-box setting file-> preferences --> add the location